rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 }
 ```

 This simulates what is called an existential type.
-A function that accepts a callback owns the definition of the exact type
-that is passed to the callback.
+The function that accepts a callback owns the definition of the exact type that is passed to the callback.
 The callback itself needs to be generic and accept any possible implementation.
 Note the scoping of `T` inside the type defining the function parameter.

 This _inverts the control_ from the implementation of the callback to the caller.